What Is Whiplash Associated Disorder?

 May 11, 2021

-What Is Whiplash Associated DisorderThe term “whiplash” can be used in a variety of ways.
-Literally, it means the acceleration-deceleration mechanism of energy transfer to the neck, usually during a high impact event like a car accident in which the head moves back and forth violently.
+The term “whiplash” can be used in a variety of ways.
+Literally, it means the acceleration-deceleration mechanism of energy transfer to the neck, usually during a high-impact event like a car accident, in which the head moves back and forth violently.
 It is also often used as a figurative way to describe life circumstances that have changed quickly.
 But when most people think of whiplash, they think of the injury that occurs as a result of the injury mechanism described here.

 While this is a common term for the set of symptoms incurred during impact, Whiplash Associated Disorder is the clinical term for the symptoms and conditions that may arise after this event.
 When you visit a whiplash chiropractor, they are looking to diagnose Whiplash Associated Disorder and create a treatment plan to aid in recovery.
+Early evaluation at a whiplash pain center can help ensure proper diagnosis and a faster recovery.

 Signs of Whiplash Associated Disorder

 Whiplash Associated Disorder can present in a range of ways depending on the severity of the accident or cause.
-While whiplash is most common in car accident injuries, sports injuries, falls, or any other incident that causes a sudden jerking in the upper body can be considered catalysts for Whiplash Associated Disorder.
+While whiplash is most common in car accident injuries, sports injuries, falls, or any other incident that causes a sudden jerking in the upper body can be considered a catalyst for Whiplash Associated Disorder.
 Even slight impacts can lead to complications, so you should be cautious after any event where you could have experienced whiplash.

 It is also important to note that whiplash itself often occurs well before any signs of Whiplash Associated Disorder appear.
 It can be hours, days, or even weeks before the physical impacts become apparent.
 You should seek treatment immediately following an accident, even if you are not seeing symptoms yet.